Teen Autism » Social Issues

 And it breaks your heart, again and again.
 You believed that things were going well socially at the high school, that the other kids had matured since middle school, that these things weren’t happening any more.
 You hoped that no one would be insincere with him at his first dance, and you wonder if they were and your son just doesn’t have the social awareness to realize it.

-Sometimes, as the parent of a teen with autism, it hurts.
+Sometimes, as the parent of an autistic teenage, it really hurts.
 You’ve been advocating for over twelve years since the diagnosis, and you still have to do it.
 You still have to manage your pain and quell your anger.
 You have to keep moving, keep doing, keep hoping.
-You have to keep being the parent of a teen with autism.

 And no matter how much you love your son and the wonderful person that he is, no matter how far he’s come and how much he’s achieved and how high your hopes, it still hurts.
 For both of you.